-Aquatic Invasive Plant Survey for Eurasian Watermilfoil and Curlyleaf Pondweed in the Yellowtail Reservoir, Wyoming
+Aquatic Invasive Plant Survey for Eurasian watermilfoil and Curlyleaf Pondweed in the Bighorn Reservoir, Montana and Wyoming

-Gray Turnage1, Celestine Duncan2, and John Madsen1
+Gray Turnage, Celestine Duncan, and John D. Madsen

-1Geosystems Research Institute, Mississippi State University 2Weed Management Services, Helena, MT.
+Geosystems Research Institute, Mississippi State University Weed Management Services, Helena, MT.

-Eurasian watermilfoil (Myriophyllum spicatum L.) and curlyleaf pondweed (Potamogeton crispus L.) are two non-native plants found throughout the U.S. Curlyleaf pondweed is found in Wyoming while Eurasian watermilfoil has not been reported.
-However, it is found in every state bordering Wyoming.
-Both are Montana-listed noxious aquatic plants that are increasingly spreading in Montana and the Pacific Northwest.
+Eurasian watermilfoil (Myriophyllum spicatum L.) and curlyleaf pondweed (Potamogeton crispus L.) are two non-native, Montana-listed noxious aquatic plants that are increasingly spreading in Montana and the West.
 Eurasian watermilfoil was identified in Noxon and Toston Reservoirs and the Jefferson River system in 2011; however, the source of the infestation was not determined.
 Curlyleaf pondweed was known to occur in the upper Missouri, Madison, East Gallatin, and Jefferson River systems, but limited data existed quantifying its actual distribution in the Missouri River watershed.
+Little information was previously available on invasive aquatic plants in Wyoming.